I started by studying neuroscience, because I wanted to understand where everything came from.

 - Conviction: Sometimes the best move is to swing exceptionally hard at 1 thing

-- Feedback loops: I go out of my way to work with people who are smarter or more experienced than me.
+- Feedback loops: I go out of my way to work with people who are more experienced than me.
 To choose to set up my incentives so that I keep evolving, so I can create more in the future.